Matthew-Hsu/PiPass/README.md

     +   www-data ALL=(ALL:ALL) NOPASSWD: ALL

 If you are experiencing WiFi driver problems, there might be some changes that you will need to do.
-I've tried to make these changes easy, so if it is a driver issue, you may want to change the value of "driver=" in these two files down below:
+I've tried to make these changes easy, so if it is a driver issue, you may want to use the PiPass Dashboard to configure the correct driver:

+    +   Navigate to the PiPass Dashboard with your web browser.
-    +   /etc/hostapd/hostapd.conf
+    +   Click "PiPass".
-    +   /opt/PiPass/piPass.py
+    +   Click "Settings".
+    +   Enter the correct driver name for "Hostapd Driver".

 Semperverus' guide is a excellent resource for troubleshooting.
 With luck, you should have PiPass working manually.